 What is it?

 With our support, you can become a LAND Centre in no time.
-Centres meet the criteria set out by our membership of integrating permaculture to a well-developed standard, as well as being safe and enjoyable places to visit.
+Centres meet the criteria, as set out by our membership, of integrating permaculture to a highly developed standard as well as being safe and enjoyable places to visit.
 They are also the best places we can think to visit if you are looking to learn more about permaculture, either on a course or as a volunteer.

 If a project doesn't meet Learner criteria, they can join as a LAND Member to stay in the loop with the wider network.
 Each category - Centre, Learner and Member - receive different levels of support from the ScotLAND core team, each according to their needs.